TVNZ: TVNZ 1

 TVNZ 1 is TVNZ's flagship channel.
 Launched on 1 June 1960, it has a broad range of programming, including news, sport, food, drama, and comedy.
-Its news service is 1 News and its sports division is 1 Sport.
+Its news service is 1News and its sports division is 1 Sport.

 The channel, once the traditional home of television sport, has since lost the rights to most of the world's main sporting events, including the Olympics, and All Blacks test matches to pay television competitor Sky.
 TVNZ's outside broadcasting division, Moving Pictures was established in 1962.
 It provided the production facilities for such events with 8 outside broadcast trucks across the country.
-This wound up in the mid 2000s after then-Australian owned outside broadcaster Onsite Broadcasting started to expand and took the OB contract off Moving Pictures for the filming of major sports for Sky TV.
+This wound up in the mid-2000s after then-Australian owned outside broadcaster Onsite Broadcasting started to expand and took the OB contract off Moving Pictures for the filming of major sports for Sky TV.
 OSB was then owned by Sky before it was sold to American OB provider NEP.
-TVNZ 1 also broadcasts rural focused programmes such as Country Calendar and Rural Delivery, Māori community presentations such as Waka Huia, Marae Investigates and Te Karere, a daily Te Reo news bulletin, and shows for minorities, such as Attitude, Neighbourhood, A Taste of Home and Tagata Pasifika.
+TVNZ 1 also broadcasts rural focused programmes such as Country Calendar and Rural Delivery, Māori community presentations such as Waka Huia, Marae Investigates and Te Karere, a daily Māori language news bulletin, and shows for minorities, such as Attitude, Neighbourhood, A Taste of Home and Tagata Pasifika.
 Elsewhere TVNZ 1 specialises in food shows, including the locally produced MasterChef, and international shows, mostly from the BBC and Network Ten Australia.

 TVNZ 2

 TVNZ 2 targets a younger audience than TVNZ 1.
 Launched on 30 June 1975, its line up consists of dramas, sitcoms, comedies, children's programming, and reality shows, most of which are produced in New Zealand or imported from the United States.

-Locally produced content includes Shortland Street, Motorway Patrol and What Now, and international shows (which are predominantly American) include The Big Bang Theory, The Simpsons and The Walking Dead.
+Locally produced content includes Shortland Street, Motorway Patrol and What Now, and international shows (which are predominantly American) include The Big Bang Theory and The Walking Dead.
 TVNZ 2 is sold by TVNZ as the "home of entertainment".

 TVNZ Duke

 TVNZ Duke was launched on 20 March 2016.
 It initially broadcast between the hours of 6pm and midnight, although it occasionally screened live sport events outside of these hours.
-On average, the channel broadcasts from 10.30am until late on weekdays, and from 7am until late on weekends.
-It screens programming for a male audience with comedy, drama and factual series such as Two and a Half Men, Family Guy, The Simpsons, Everybody Hates Chris and River Monsters.
+On average, the channel broadcasts from 10:30 am until late on weekdays, and from 7 am until late on weekends.
+It screens programming for a male audience with comedy, drama and factual series such as Two and a Half Men, Everybody Hates Chris and River Monsters.
 It also screens a number of sporting events such as the Men's and Women's Hockey Pro Leagues and the Dream11 Super Smash domestic cricket tournament.